marcel-epp/quiz-app-react/README.md

 # Quiz-App with react

 This is the good old Quiz-App from recap project 2.
 But this time, with react.
-For the setup i used vite.
+For the setup i used vite and react router.

 # React + Vite